 The rolling plank involves switching between left and right planks, with a brief forearm plank in between.

-Combining the three poses into one fluid movement challenges your stability and works all of your muscles in your core.
+Combining the three poses into one fluid movement challenges your stability and works all core muscles.

 - Get in a forearm plank position.